brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+I found out I don’t need to worry about climate change because it’s just rain, ya know?
+This film was gorgeous and fun and o loved the cat in it with my entire heart.

 **Matrix: Reloaded**

 Really starting the year off right.
 We talked through most of the exposition, which was like 75% of the movie.
 I hadn’t seen this since it came out, and it really didn’t hold up.